SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

 ### [ModuleName]_Model.lua with kind of "classes" and multiple instances

-This approach extends the [ModuleName]_Model.lua with kind of "classes" for a single instance.
+This approach extends the [ModuleName]_Model.lua from the previous chapter.

 It is possible to create multiple instances to run in parallel (in their own threads).
 Note: it is a little bit more complex to develop / understand this approach, so you should be already experienced with SICK AppSpace SensorApp development.